tanindatascience/AirlinePassenger-Satisfaction-Modeling/README.md

 3. Does flight distance affect customer preferences or flight patterns?
 4. What are the features contributing to customer satisfaction the most?

+**DATA DICTIONARY**
+1. ID: Unique customer ID
+2. Gender: Male/Female
+3. Age: Integer values
+4. Customer Type: First time travelers or returning travelers
+5. Type of Travel: Business or Leisure
+6. Class: Business, Economy or Economy Plus
+7. Flight Distance, Departure Delay and Arrival Delay: All 3 are integer values
+8. All other categorical variables including 'Satisfaction', 'Check-In Service' etc.: These are marked on a scale of 0 to 5 with 0 being the worst feedback given by a passenger and 5 being the best.

+**TASK AT-HAND**
 Built data visualizations on MS Power BI post which I built a logit classification model to predict what factors determine a satisfactory travel experience and how accurately can a passenger's feedback be predicted so that the airline can improve its services accordingly.
 Data visualizations on PBI: